Pabitra969/StduentScholarshipDistribution/README.md

 ### Applying for a Scholarship

-Students can apply for a scholarship by providing the necessary criteria:
+Students can apply for scholarships by submitting their application criteria:

 ```move
 public fun apply_for_scholarship(